httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Some HTTP message components can undergo transformations that change the bitwise value without altering meaning of the component's value (for example, the merging together of header fields with the same name).
 Message component values must therefore be canonicalized before it is signed, to ensure that a signature can be verified despite such intermediary transformations.
 This document defines rules for each component identifier that transform the identifier's associated component value into such a canonical form.

-Component identifiers are serialized using the production grammar defined by {{RFC8941, Section 4}}.
+Component identifiers are serialized using the production grammar defined by {{STRUCTURED-FIELDS, Section 4}}.
-The component identifier has a component name, which is serialized as an `sf-string` value.
-The component identifier MAY defined parameters which are included using the `parameters` rule.
+The component identifier has a component name, which is a String value serialized using the `sf-string` ABNF rule.
+The component identifier MAY also include defined parameters which are serialized using the `parameters` rule.

 ~~~ abnf
 component-identifier = component-name parameters
 component-name = sf-string
 ~~~

-Note that this means the serialization of the component name itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`.
+Note that this means the serialization of the component name itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`, and `"example-dictionary";key="foo"`.

 One component identifier is distinct from another if either the component name or its parameters differ.
 Within a single list of covered components, each component identifier MUST be distinct from every other component identifier.
 Multiple component identifiers having the same component name MAY be included if they have parameters that make them distinct.